RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 Or fraud, or hiring somebody to murder your spouse, or lying to an IRS agent, or soliciting a prostitute?

+When courts try to decide whether speech is protected or unprotected they naturally wonder:
+Is this the sort of speech the Founding Fathers had in mind when they wrote the First Amendment?
+As far as we know, no framer of the Constitution asked the question:
+Yes, but what IS speech?
+Did the Founding Fathers mean to say that public nudity, live sex acts, and bestiality are all speech, and therefore Congress had no power to pass laws against such "expressive conduct"?
+Did they believe that live sex acts are like flag burning or marching in the streets?
+And did this mean that they believed Congress had no power to pass laws against obscenity, indecency, pornography, nude dancing and the like?

 The First Amendment obviously does not protect ALL speech.
 Author Kurt Vonnegut once observed that:
 "The First Amendment reads more like a dream than a law."